HLS video in podcasts, who's doing what?

 Video resolutions:

-- 1080p in most shows (7 of 9), 30fps, AVC/H.264 High Profile (aka HD) / Level 4.1, average declared bitrate ranging from 1,015kbps to 5,297kbps (max declared peak ranging from 1,723kbps to 6,403kbps)
+- 1080p in most shows (all but two), 30fps, AVC/H.264 High Profile (aka HD) / Level 4.1, average declared bitrate ranging from 1,015kbps to 5,297kbps (max declared peak ranging from 1,723kbps to 6,403kbps)

 - 720p in all shows, 30fps, AVC/H.264 High Profile (aka HD) / Level 3.1, average declared bitrate ranging from 626kbps to 3,062kbps (max declared peak ranging from 802kbps to 3,524kbps)